Dusk Music Festival

 The DUSK Music Festival (DUSK) is an annual two-day music festival held at Jácome Plaza, in Tucson, Arizona in early November.
 Founded by John Rallis, Page Repp and Pete Turner in 2016, DUSK has three stages where musical artists from genres including rock, indie, country, EDM and hip hop perform for fans.
 The performances typically begin around 12:00 PM and continue until 11:00 PM on Saturday, and Sunday during the festival with various stages spread out in the urban plaza setting.
 Approximately 15,000 people attend the festival each year.

-In addition to the music performances, Tucson FEASTS highlights Tucson's thriving food traditions as well as its cutting edge cuisine with an incredible lineup of restaurants, food trucks and local chefs and Tucson ARTS provides an experience carefully crafted to awe and inspire new ways of thinking through a variety of larger-than-life sculptures, digital art, video projection and lighting displays throughout downtown Tucson and the Jácome Plaza festival grounds.